 Plenty of my HypnoBirthing clients ask me what I did to prepare for my own births.
-As a HypnoBirthing Practitioner I have plenty of knowledge about birth and I also have personal experience having HypnoBirthed all 3 of my children (one hospital birth, 2 home births).
-As a HypnoBirthing Practitioner, this doesn’t mean that I do nothing or that I just ‘believe’ everything will be great on the day.
-I actually love the preparation for birth during pregnancy and I’m extremely diligent about preparing my mind, my body, my family and my space for a new baby.
+Yes, I have plenty of knowledge and personal experience (3 babies) of birth but as a HypnoBirthing Practitioner, this doesn’t mean that I do nothing or that I ‘believe’ everything will be great on the day.
+I actually love the preparation for birth and I’m diligent about preparing my mind and body, my family and my space for a new baby.

 Here are some of the ways in which I prepare for birth:

-HypnoBirthing is a birth preparation course; there are plenty of tools and techniques you and your partner will learn that you can use during pregnancy, labour and birth.
+Obviously, I use HypnoBirthing techniques so for those of you who aren’t aware, HypnoBirthing is a childbirth education course.
+You and your birthing partner learn plenty tools and techniques to use during pregnancy, labour and birth.
 Choosing which techniques you practice is up to each individual.
 I always advise that mothers-to-be choose techniques that they feel work best for them, which resonate with them and which they can most readily include into their daily routines.
-You never know what you will want to use or choose to use on the actual day so having tools and techniques at your disposal will give you options when you are birthing.
+You never know what you will want to use or choose on the actual day so having tools and techniques at your disposal will give you options when you are birthing.

 Breathing & Relaxation